renekuda38/renekuda38/README.md

 It started at the end of the 2024.

-Learned Linux, KPI, Docker, Git and Bash - till July 2025.
+Learned Linux, KPI, Docker, Git and Bash.

-Now I am focusing on training my skills and learning another skills - Kubernetes and Python (ehance my current knowledge with focus on automation in DevOps environemnt).
+Now I am focusing on training my skills and learning another skills - AWS, Python and Kubernetes (ehance my current knowledge with focus on automation in DevOps environemnt).

 <!-- <b>🧪 Creating a HomeLab</b>